xmidt-org/codex-deploy/deploy/README.md

 ## Docker

+In order to deploy into Docker, make sure [Docker is installed](https://docs.docker.com/install/).

 1. Have the services you want to bring up built (Svalinn, Gungnir, and Fenrir).

 2. Set an environment variables relevant for the services you are deploying.
 If